The Ultimate Guide to Wedding Speech Order — US, UK & Modern Alternatives

 The Bride Speaks

-A bride speech can work in a few spots.
-She might speak immediately after a parent welcome toast to keep the gratitude portion together.
-Alternatively, she can speak immediately after the groom or as the closer, especially if the best man speech is more comedic and the couple wants the final note to be heartfelt.
+One of the most empowering shifts in modern wedding speeches is brides giving full speeches.
+A bride speech can work immediately after a parent welcome toast or as the closer, especially if the couple wants the final note to be heartfelt.

 The Joint Couple Speech